 The meaning behind our logo

-The St Luke’s ElderCare logo represents St Luke’s ElderCare (SLEC), a community care leader and healthcare provider operating an integrated, island-wide network of 23 senior care & rehabilitation centres, one active ageing hub, and one nursing home.
+The St Luke’s ElderCare logo represents St Luke’s ElderCare (SLEC), a community care leader and healthcare provider operating an integrated, island-wide network senior care & rehabilitation centres, active ageing hub, and nursing home.
 The St Luke’s emblem is shared with our sister organisation St Luke’s Hospital.